bridgecrewio/checkov/docs/Introduction/Results.md

 ### JUnit XML

-Running a Checkov scan with the JSON output parmeter (```-o junit```) will result in JUnit XML print output.
+Running a Checkov scan with the JSON output parmeter (```-o junitxml```) will result in JUnit XML print output.

 ```
-checkov -d /user/tf -o junit
+checkov -d /user/tf -o junitxml
 ```

 This print also includes detailed structured data-blocks that contain exact references to code blocks, line ranges and resources scanned.